 Gillette is a medium-sized city located in the state of Wyoming.
 With a population of 32,649 people and six constituent neighborhoods, Gillette is the fourth largest community in Wyoming.

-Gillette is a blue-collar town, with 37.23% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Gillette is generally considered to be a blue-collar town.
+37.48% of the Gillette workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gillette is a city of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Gillette who work in office and administrative support (13.92%), sales jobs (9.51%), and management occupations (8.30%).
+There are especially a lot of people living in Gillette who work in office and administrative support (13.39%), sales jobs (9.99%), and management occupations (7.23%).

-In terms of college education, Gillette is nearly on par with the US average for all cities of 21.84%: 18.99% of adults 25 and older in Gillette have a bachelor's degree or advanced degree.
+The percentage of adults in Gillette who are college-educated is close to the national average for all communities of 21.84%: 17.89% of the adults in Gillette have a bachelor's degree or advanced degree.

+Gillette is a somewhat ethnically-diverse city.
 The people who call Gillette home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gillette residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gillette include Irish, English, Norwegian, and Italian.
+Gillette also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.51% of the city’s residents.
+Important ancestries of people in Gillette include Irish, English, Norwegian, and Swedish.

 The most common language spoken in Gillette is English.
 Other important languages spoken here include Spanish and Pacific Island languages.